box/box-python-sdk-gen/docs/task_assignments.md

 - task_id `str`
   - The ID of the task.
   - Used as `task_id` in path `path` of the API call
+- headers `GetTaskAssignmentsHeadersArg`
+  - Used as headers for the API call

 ### Returns